JGordon59/REGEX_Tutorial/RegexTutorial.md

 ### Greedy and Lazy Match

 * 'Greedy' means matching the longest possible string.
-    A Greedy quantifier tells the engine to match as many instances of its quantified token or subpattern as possible.
-This behavior is called greedy.
+    A Greedy quantifier lets the engine know to match as many instances of its quantified token as possible.
+This is referred to as greedy.

 * 'Lazy' means matching the shortest possible string.
-    A lazy quantifier tells the engine to match as few of the quantified tokens as needed.
-As you'll see in the table below, a regular quantifier is made lazy by appending a ? question mark to it.
+    A lazy quantifier lets the engine know to match as few of the quantified tokens needed.
+In the table below, a regular quantifier is made lazy by attaching a ? question mark to it.

 See [link]"https://javascript.info/regexp-greedy-and-lazy for more detailed information.